tanmay-pathak/wordle/readme.md

 ## Getting Started

-To get started with tudle, follow these steps:
+To get started with Wordle with Friends, follow these steps:

 ### Prerequisites